dmarrero98/dmarrero98/README.md

 * 🌍  I'm based in Central Florida
 * ✉️  You can contact me at [dmarrero98@gmail.com](mailto:dmarrero98@gmail.com)
-* 🧠  I'm learning implementation of Python data structures and algorithims
+* 🧠  I'm currrently learning Java
-* 🤝  I'm open to collaborating on AI projects
+* 🤝  I'm open to collaborating on AI projects with python
 * 🚀  I'm currently working on developing a pygame

 ### Skills